AnyLog-co/documentation/secure network.md

     "name"  : "roy"
     }
 }>
+# If TPM not enabled
 private_key = get private key where keys_file = roy
-member = id sign !member where key = !private_key and password = 123
+id sign !member where key = !private_key and password = 123
+# If TPM enabled
+id sign !member where key = roy and password = 123

 !member
 blockchain insert where policy = !member and local = true  and master = !master_node
 ```